The Comprehensive Holistic Nurse & Coaching Certificate Program is available to RN’s, NP’s, and LPN’s

-Recognized and supported by the Canadian Holistic Nurses Association (CHNA)
+Recognized and endorsed by the Canadian Holistic Nurses Association (CHNA)

 Click here to view the course material!